 Bond agents are typically regulated by a state's department of insurance, which requires training, work experience and licensure of all individuals employed in the field.
 Several states require bond agents to have a year or more of experience working in a bail bond company prior to being eligible for a licensure examination.
 For this reason, work experience requirements should be fulfilled prior to beginning a training program.

-Because most states require bail bond agents to be licensed, students must first determine whether a school's program conforms to state licensure guidelines.
-While each state has different requirements, most require bond agents to sit for an examination to be licensed.
-As such, a program should prepare students to take the state's exam.
+- Students should first determine whether a school's program conforms to state licensure guidelines.
+Each state has different requirements, and most require bond agents to sit for an examination.

-Students should also consider a program's length and schedule.
+- Students should also consider a program's length and schedule.
 Some programs are offered on evenings and weekends, with some class components taken at home or online.
-Depending on the program, students may be able to work while studying.

 Bail Bond Agent Training and Certificate Programs Overview

 Private training companies often award a certificate of completion to graduates of the bond agent program, but these certificates are not the equivalent of completing college course credit hours.
 Program length can be extended if a student is required to complete at-home coursework or instruction not included in the program, such as firearms training.
 Program instruction generally includes legal and liability issues, safety, history of the field, handcuffing and gun training.